- School of Business

 - M.S.
 Wright State University

-For more than 25 years, Ms. Shapiro has served as an Organization Behavior faculty at Simmons School of Business, teaching undergraduates, MBA students, and executives.
-She teaches in the areas of leadership, team building, compelling communication, and strategic career management, all infused with the critical lens of multiple social identities.
-From 2014-2019, as the inaugural endowed position of the Diane K. Trust Professorship on Leadership Development, she contributed to the development of PLAN, the undergraduate general education curriculum; created, launched and refined the required Leadership course; and built leadership development opportunities for all undergraduates.
+For 30 years, Ms. Shapiro served as an Organization Behavior faculty at Simmons School of Business, teaching undergraduates, MBA students, and executives.
+She taught in the areas of leadership, team building, communication, and career management, all infused with the critical lens of multiple social identities.
+From 2014-2019, as the inaugural endowed position of the Diane K. Trust Professorship on Leadership Development, she contributed to the development of PLAN, the undergraduate general education curriculum; supported faculty across the campus developing a required leadership course; and built leadership development opportunities for all undergraduates.
 In that capacity she also created and evolved one of those required Leadership courses: "Introverts as Leaders".

 Creating Case Studies of Women in Business